 When taking X-rays, the parts of the body that are most at risk of the dangers of exposure to X-rays are protected.
 The thyroid gland, the lungs, and the heart are at higher risk of getting cancer.
 The hands must also be protected as they are directly exposed to radiation in certain situations when it is necessary to hold the animal in place on the X-ray table.

 Protective clothing must ensure equivalent attenuation to at least 0.5 mm of lead for voltages of 150 kVp.

 The lead equivalent thickness of the material must be permanently and legibly marked on each garment at all times.
 Otherwise, the protective garment isn’t in conformity.

-All clothing must be stored in accordance with manufacturer’s recommendations.
-To prevent lead deterioration, it is recommended to hang clothes on a support designed for this purpose.
+All clothing must be stored in accordance with the manufacturer’s recommendations.
+To prevent lead deterioration, it is recommended to hang clothes on support designed for this purpose.
 If heavy objects are placed on protective clothing, there is a risk of cracking the lead.

 Verification of your X-ray protective clothing

 An x-ray of each garment is highly recommended once a year or when a fault is suspected.
 This integrity test will ensure that the lead is in perfect condition, that is to say, without any cracks.
 If this is the case, the radiation can pass through the protective clothing and may reach your organs.